 I’d have to pat myself on the back for how much I’ve already progressed with my writing.
 My recent posts have been fairly lengthy, informative, and SEO friendly.
 I’ve even gone back and “revamped” some of my old blog posts because when I first began blogging a) I didn’t have my blogging voice and b) Well, I didn’t know much in general.
 I was writing as if I didn’t have anything special to offer.
 I mean, the topics definitely had potential, but I didn’t do them justice because there just wasn’t enough content in them.
 No introductory paragraphs, no deep links, no heartiness.
 However, looking back, these posts are great reminders to see how far I’ve come, and it’s always definitely a good laugh.
 In fact, check out one of the first Pinterest graphics I’ve ever made…

 Horrible right?!
 Lol!
-(Here’s a short how-to on making bomb pinterest graphics, by the way.)
+(Here’s a short how-to on making some coolio pinterest graphics, by the way.)

 Grow my Email List